USEPA/WNTR/documentation/sphinx/overview.rst

 All these aspects must work together to limit the effects of disasters and enables rapid return to normal delivery of safe water to customers.

-WNTR is a python package designed to simulate and analyze resilience of water distribution networks.
+The Water Network Tool for Resilience (WNTR, pronounced *winter*) is a python package designed to simulate and analyze resilience of water distribution networks.
 The software includes:

 * Pressure driven and demand driven hydraulic simulation